 We stop at the Safeway store in Benson on the way back to do some grocery shopping, since this is a self-catered affair.
 After returning back home, I make a roasted chicken dinner for the group at the place where John, Wendy and I are staying, since it has a bigger kitchen and dining room.
 The meal is a big hit, and since the weather is overcast, we spend the evening drinking wine and beer and telling stories around the table before retiring for the evening.

 After my arrival this morning in Tucson aboard the Amtrak Sunset Limited train from Los Angeles, I call Enterprise Car Rentals asking them to pick me up.
 They state I am out of their pickup area, so I go outside the train station and catch a taxi to the car rental office.
 After checking in at the desk, the young woman takes me out to their lot to show me the Toyota Corolla I had previously selected online (Intermediate car).
-After she got into the driver’s side to check the odometer, she quickly closed the door and say she couldn’t rent me that particular car because it had a strong smell of marijuana!
+After she got into the driver’s side to check the odometer, she quickly closes the door and tells me she can’t rent me that particular car because it has a strong smell of marijuana!
 Eventually, she manages to send me on my way in a VW Jetta, which is a good fit for my needs over the next two weeks.

 Cody’s house in the early morning light

-I drive to my friend Garry’s place, which involves driving east on the I-10 freeway just past the small town of Benson.
+I drive to my friend Garry’s place, which involves driving east on the I-10 freeway.
 I stop in Benson to pick up a few groceries before driving the rest of the way to Garry’s place.
 It takes me about a half hour driving south of the Interstate on dirt & gravel roads through the Dragoon Mountain Ranch development, which is 8,400 acres (13 sqmi) in total.
 It is overcast and lightly raining in spots, but I hope it will clear off for the coming week when my astronomy buddies will be here.
 Garry and I go over to his neighbour Cody’s place, which is where I am staying along with my friends the McDonalds, who are already settled in.